jumpman-cmd/jumpman-cmd/README.md

 **`Digital Maestro (Work-Of-Art)`**

-- Welcome to my GitHub profile!
-I'm a Computer Science Senior passionate about software development, ethical hacking, and operations. 🚀
+- Welcome to my GitHub profile! 🚀

 - As a tech enthusiast, I enjoy keeping it buff—I'm talking about the code, not muscles. 💪💪😂😂